 - If the transportation mode is Ship, then the vehicle Type’ can be ‘O’ (ODC) and the Vehicle Number has to be provided.

 - A detailed e-way bill print has a unique Invoice Reference Number (IRN), essentially an acknowledgement number.
-They will receive the IRN copy if the item details are not included.
+If you do not include the item details, you will get the IRN copy.

 - In addition, the (IRN) can be generated even if the PIN code does not exist in the master database of the e-invoicing system if the first three digits of the PIN code match the respective State as per the pattern of PIN code-to-state mapping pattern defined by the postal department.

-- While generating an e-way Bill, the distance can be set as zero, signaling the system should put the appropriate distance between the PIN codes provided.
+- While generating an e-way Bill, you can set the distance as zero, signaling the system to put the appropriate distance between the provided PIN codes.
 Similarly, if passed, it should be between the distance available in the E-Way Bill system plus or minus 10%.
-If the distance between two PIN codes is less than 100, the distance provided can be up to the actual distance plus 10%.
+If the distance between two PIN codes is less than 100, you can provide the distance up to the actual distance plus 10%.

-- On the other hand, if the distance between the two pin codes provided is not available in the system, the permit is to be generated with an alert message as “The distance between the given pin codes is not available in the system.”
+- If the distance between the two pin codes provided is not available in the system, the permit is to be generated with an alert message as “The distance between the given pin codes is not available in the system.”
 In such cases, the taxpayer must provide the correct distance.

 - A transit Type mode (R- Road, W – Warehouse, Other) has been introduced to distinguish between goods on or in transit.
 For Tran’s mode 1 to 4, the consignment status should be M; for Tran’s mode 5, the consignment status value should be T, and the transit Type value can be R, W, or O.